-Jerry L. Steering, Esq., is a Police Misconduct Attorney, who defends criminal cases, and sues police officers for, among other things, the use of excessive force upon civilians (otherwise known as police brutality.)
+Jerry L. Steering, Esq. before 9th Cir.
+Court of Appeals, Pasadena, CAJerry L. Steering, Esq., is a Rancho Cucamonga – Chino Criminal Attorney and a Police Misconduct Attorney, who defends criminal cases, and sues police officers for, among other things, the use of excessive force upon civilians (otherwise known as police brutality.)
 His law practice involves serving, among other places, San Bernardino County, and the San Bernardino County cities shown below; especially the Victorville – Apple Valley and Rancho Cucamonga – Chino areas; the two “hot spots” for outrageous police misconduct.
 Although the Victor Valley is not nearly as heavily populated as other areas in Southern California, the “crime rate” of crimes and Constitutional Torts committed by the San Bernardino County Sheriff’s Department is astounding.
 It seems that the Victor Valley is the hotbed for “cops gone wild.”

 These deputies in the High Desert are simply out of control, and nobody is going to do anything about; at least anybody from the Sheriff’s Department, or the Judges of the Victorville Court.
 These deputies “up the hill” have even been caught by a News Helicopter, beating-up a man who tried to elude them on horseback.
 The deputies knew that there was a Sheriff’s Department helicopter above, them, and knew that those pilots and crew would never “rat them out”.
 So, the beat the man who was trying to surrender to them after he had been tased.
 See, “Sheriff Orders Immediate Internal Investigation Into Arrest Seen on “Disturbing” Video”.